rakmok/SeniorDesignCapstone/Notebooks/kathryn/kathryn.md

 ## Meeting #6
 Date:         _2/3/2025_
 Objectives:   The goal of this meeting is to finish the soldering assignment, make the team contract, and set our goals for the semester.
-Record:       After receiving feedback from Jason, we drafted our list of subsystems for our food dispensor.

-At the end of this meeting, we posted our Project Proposal.
+Record:       Team Contract is completed only requiring the addition of the meeting time with the TA.
+Project has been approved.
+Goals have been set.